There are many ways to create a vision board. Find one that inspires you.

 And they are organized in space like this:

-The last and arguably most important key for how to make a vision board that works is actually looking at every day, soaking up those selected images that represent your dreams, reveling in them and enjoying your creation.
+The last and arguably most important key for how to make a vision board that works is actually looking at every day.
+Yep, soak up those selected images that represent your dreams, revel in them and enjoy your creation.
 This act alone is important because you are changing the neural pathways in your mind while you’re looking at your board.
 You are feeding those dreams directly into your brain, whose job is it to figure out how to make them come to life.*

 Now that your board is finished, place it in an area where you’ll see it and engage with it every day.
-I like to stand in front of mine in what author Amy Cuddy (Presence, Bringing Your Boldest Self to Your Biggest Challenges) calls the Power Position, but you may know it from yoga as Star pose: arms raised and reaching up and out, feet apart for support, head held high and straight ahead, focused on your masterpiece.
+I like to stand in front of mine in what author Amy Cuddy (Presence, Bringing Your Boldest Self to Your Biggest Challenges) calls the Power Position.
+You may know this stance from yoga as Star pose: arms raised and reaching up and out, feet apart for support, head held high and straight ahead, focused on your masterpiece.
 Now that’s engagement with your board!